-On September 10, 2016, a select group — comprising autistic individuals, family members, service providers, policy makers, finance professionals, developers, and designers — will sit down to address the challenge of autism housing in Massachusetts.
-The goal is to brainstorm housing options appropriate to the range of housing needs in the autism community, identifying models that might be built with public funds, private funds, or through public/private partnerships.
-Models will be assessed against a crowd-sourced set of criteria that will be developed through a Facebook page, MA Autism Housing Think Tank.
-The outcomes of the think-tank will be shared with the housing committee of the Massachusetts Autism Commission, which has been tasked by the legislature with studying the housing needs of the Massachusetts autism community, and making recommendations.
+On September 10, 2016, a select group — comprising autistic individuals, family members, service providers, policy makers, finance professionals, developers, and designers — sat down to address the challenge of autism housing in Massachusetts.
+The goal was to brainstorm housing options appropriate to the range of housing needs in the autism community, identifying models that might be built with public funds, private funds, or through public/private partnerships.
+Models were assessed against a crowd-sourced set of criteria that was developed through a Facebook page, MA Autism Housing Think Tank.
+A white paper summarizing the outcomes of the think-tank and making recommendations were shared with the housing committee of the Massachusetts Autism Commission, which has been tasked by the legislature with studying the housing needs of the Massachusetts autism community, and making recommendations.

-This website is designed to provide background information to participants, the wider stakeholder community, and the general public.
-Material presented here will include:
+This website was designed to provide background information to participants, the wider stakeholder community, and the general public.
+Material presented here includes:

 - Videos presenting existing best-practice models and proposed concepts;

 - Summaries of existing funding streams and the governmental regulations governing them;

 - Information on the use of technology to increase independence and reduce support costs.

 The idea was to present information at whatever level the reader desires: